stefanspringer1/SwiftXML/README.md

 Branches can have “attachments”.
 Those are objects that can be attached via a textual key to those branches but that not considered as belonging to the actual XML tree.

-The attachments can be reached by the property `attached`, and accessing and setting them is analogously to attributes:
+The attachments can be reached by the property `attached`, and accessing and setting them is analogous to attributes:

 Example: attaching a “note” by attaching it with key `"note"` (it uses an element constructed with content as explained in the next section):